pboivin/filament-peek/README.md

 ## FAQ and Known Issues

-I've started compiling a some notes and solutions to common issues in [Discussions](https://github.com/pboivin/filament-peek/discussions/categories/general).
+I've started compiling some notes and solutions to common issues in [Discussions](https://github.com/pboivin/filament-peek/discussions/categories/general).
 Feel free to contribute your own tips and tricks.

 ## Changelog